-In spite of the divisiveness that dominated much of the news in 2016, there was remarkable consensus on the benefits of speaking more than one language.
-The press brought us stories on new research supporting the benefits of bilingualism.
-There were also reports on the push for bilingual education and support from parents for dual language programs in the United States.
-In addition, we read technology and sports news that spoke to the growing influence of Spanish speakers in the country.
-These are the top language news stories of 2016.
+In spite of the divisiveness that dominates much of the news, there is remarkable consensus on the benefits of speaking more than one language.
+The press brings us stories on new research supporting the benefits of bilingualism.
+There are also reports on the push for bilingual education and support from parents for dual language programs in the United States.
+In addition, we read technology and sports news that speaks to the growing influence of Spanish speakers in the country.

 The Benefits of Bilingualism Make Language News

 Several articles gave overviews of the developing understanding of the cognitive benefits of being bilingual.
 In the story 6 Potential Brain Benefits Of Bilingual Education, NPR asked experts about recent research and compiled their responses.
 In addition to enumerating the advantages, the article noted that all the researchers strongly advocated for dual-language classrooms.

 Mosaic also looked at the evolving research on the benefits of speaking more than one language in Why Being Bilingual Helps Keeps Your Brain Fit.
 This article was picked up by The Guardian and The New Republic, reaching a large audience with the latest evidence to support learning multiple languages.

 Robert Lane Green coupled recent research with his personal perspective in Bringing Up Babel in 1843, The Economist’s bi-monthly magazine of culture and lifestyle.
 He is raising his sons speaking Danish and English.
 The article includes many examples drawn from the author’s experience and is an entertaining, informative look at parenting bilingual children.

 The top language news stories of the year also brought us recent research on specific aspects of bilingualism.
 Quartz reported that being bilingual rewires the fundamental structure of your brain.
 The article points to the cognitive control of bilinguals and their ability to hold two languages in their head and switch between them.